 In the beginning we see Peter Quill as a boy on earth as his mother dies from cancer.
-It’s the beginning of some surpassingly strong emotional beats that make it Marvel’s most substantial picture.
+It’s the beginning of some surprisingly strong emotional beats that make it Marvel’s most substantial picture.
 Soon after, Quill is beamed up into a UFO and we head years into the future and see he’s become an outlaw.
 Chris Pratt offers goofiness and charm, the qualities of leading men from the 80s, but here there’s a dimension of rawness that suggests he may eventually become a true leading man.

 Quill is the kind of guy you’d love to hang out with.
 Everywhere he travels he carries a Walkman with pop songs from the 80’s that his mother loved.
 I kid you not, this is one of the best soundtracks to a movie in recent memory, and the music has thematic purpose.
 This is surely a group of idiots, but they’re lovable idiots and they know how to stop the bad guys and have a good time.

-If this had a truly menacing villain and some craftsmanship in its action scenes, it’d easily be one of the greatest comic book films.
 I digress though because the films still manages to be strangely entertaining in corners that I didn’t know Marvel had.
 There’s Kevin Bacon Footloose jokes, a Galaga video game battle fight, a Maltese Falcon joke, and tons of other pop culture references that had me smiling.

 If a Raccoon with a machine gun on a talking tree doesn’t excite you then I don’t know what will.

 You can tell they had a blast making this and the energy in the group is palpable.
-It’s also the only Marvel movie that nearly turned the waterworks on.
+It’s also the only Marvel movie that turned the waterworks on.
 You can thank Star Lord and his mommy for that.